 Nara is an ancient city located in the Kansai region of Japan’s main island of Honshu.
 It was the first “real” capital of Japan, remaining such for less than a century.
 This historic location is home to a nearly unmatched eight UNESCO World Heritage Sites, including numerous Buddhist temples.
 The city was founded in the year 710 C.E. and originally known as Heijo.
-Among its attractions are the oldest and largest wooden buildings in the world, tame deer that delight in entertaining visitors, cherry blossoms, and ninjas.

 Would you like to include this unique destination on your next Japanese vacation?
 Consider the following travel guide to help make your vacation planning a success.

 Table of Contents

 The JR Nara Station is serviced by the JR Nara line and Kansai Lines, as well as non-JR local lines.
 The non-JR lines of Kintetsu Railways utilize the Kintetsu Nara Station.

 However, the Kintetsu lines are not covered by the Japan Rail Pass.
 The two stations are located at a distance of about one kilometer from one another and within walking distance of many city attractions.